mssola/tools.nes/crates/nasm/README.md

 is being used or not (see [byte 6 on the iNES format](https://www.nesdev.org/wiki/INES)).
 The programmer is expected to set this flag on if PRG RAM is available.
-If there are memory accesses to PRG RAM but the programmer did not advertise that on the header flag, then the `nasm` will error out as it cannot assume that these accesses are valid.
+If there are memory accesses to PRG RAM but the programmer did not advertise that on the header flag, then `nasm` will error out as it cannot assume that these accesses are valid.
 This check will happen regardless of the `-a/--asan` flag.